antarctica/bas-metadata-standards/README.md

 **Note:** A decision is pending over whether the NERC Metadata Standard should require Medin, or if Gemini would be more suitable.

-If Medin is only used for marine records, and the NERC Metadata Standard is based on Gemini this can be visualised as:
 **Note:** Until a decision is made on the role of the Medin and NERC standards this project concentrates on the Gemini profile only.

+If Medin were to be used for marine records, and the NERC Metadata Standard is based on Gemini this could be visualised
+as:

 ```mermaid
 graph TB